jaegeste/fem-course/docs/03_kragbalken.en.md

 * Mesh too fine → high accuracy, but significantly longer computation time.
 * The optimal mesh provides **sufficiently accurate results** without generating an unnecessary number of elements.

-This simple mesh sensitivity study illustrates the basic idea that FEM results are not automatically exact, but depend on the **discretization**.
+This simple mesh sensitivity study shows that FEM results are not automatically exact, but depend on the **discretization**.

 [![Cantilever beam, mesh definition](media/03_kragbalken/05_Kragbalken_Netzgenerierung.en.png){width=600px}](media/03_kragbalken/05_Kragbalken_Netzgenerierung.en.png "Cantilever beam, mesh definition"){.glightbox}

 ### 4. Boundary Conditions

-Two boundary conditions are required:
+Considering the problem statement, two boundary conditions are obvious:

 * **Fixed support** at the left end
 * **Tensile force** \( F \) at the right face

 The fixed support is modeled in ANSYS by blocking **all degrees of freedom** of the selected face.
 Concretely: translations in \(x\), \(y\), and \(z\) directions as well as rotations about all three axes are prevented.
 Physically, this represents the connection of the beam to a rigid environment.

 The tensile force is applied at the right face.
-In ANSYS this is done either as a **surface load (pressure)** or as a **total force**, distributed evenly over the entire face.
+In ANSYS this is done as a **total force**, distributed evenly over the entire face.
 This ensures the load is not applied at a point (which would cause a singularity) but is realistically distributed.

 From an FEM perspective: